Roll20/help.roll20.net/_posts/2012-12-07-mobile-support.md

 ---
 layout: default
 published: false
+category: misc
 ---

-*This feature is only available to paid subscribers-- both Mentor and Supporter levels.
-If this is something you’re interested in, please visit the [Supporter Page](https://app.roll20.net/account/supporter/).*
+<div class='alert alert-info'>This feature is only available to paid subscribers-- both Mentor and Supporter levels.
+If this is something you’re interested in, please visit the [Supporter Page](https://app.roll20.net/account/supporter/).</div>

 # How do I activate Mobile Support?
 If you are a subscriber, it should "just work" when you visit the site via tablet.
 Do be advised that it is optimized for tablet, not phones, and we have no plans to attempt phone support.